As you know if you’ve been around here for a while, our second daughter, Ani, had a challenging time learning to read.

 And THAT is life changing for a child.

-We get hundreds of messages about Savvy Reading for the parents of readers and over and over again, a common theme is the incredible amount of confidence that their child has gained – that they’re no longer afraid of a challenge, that they no longer feel like they’re dumb, and that just because something doesn’t come quickly and easily doesn’t mean it will never come at all.
+We get hundreds of messages about Savvy Learning from parents and over and over again, a common theme is the incredible amount of confidence that their child has gained – that they’re no longer afraid of a challenge, that they no longer feel like they’re dumb, and that just because something doesn’t come quickly and easily doesn’t mean it will never come at all.

 Here’s a message I got from one mom: